-Early in 2022, Phase 1 will begin.
+Late in 2022, Phase 1 will begin.
 In this phase, we introduce a new role: chunk-only producers, who only validate one shard.
 They produce chunks (shard blocks) for some specific shard and only need to run inexpensive hardware, without sacrificing the security of the network.

 The introduction of chunk-only producers also helps increase the total number of validators and improve the decentralization of NEAR as a whole.
 Once this phase is complete, we will have 200-400 validators and only a fraction of them (block producers) need to run more expensive hardware.
-We expect to deliver phase 1 in January 2022.

 Phase 2: Nightshade

 In this phase, we finish the implementation of challenges, thereby eliminating the need for any validators to track all the shards.
 Once this step is completed, both state and processing will be fully sharded.
 This will also further lower the hardware requirements of running a block producer on NEAR, making the network more accessible for validators.
-We expect to deliver phase 2 in Q3 2022.
+We expect to deliver phase 2 in 2023.

 Phase 3: Dynamic Resharding

 After phase 2 is complete, we will have a fully functional sharded mainnet with a fixed number of shards.
 In phase 3, we want to expand on that and create the ability for the network to dynamically split and merge shards based on resource utilization.
 This will make NEAR almost infinitely scalable and resilient to short-term usage spikes.
-We expect to deliver phase 3 in Q4 2022.
+We expect to deliver phase 3 in 2023.